 Some recent thoughts

-Leap™ - a vegan leather made from apples
+Leap™ an alternative to leather made from apples

 Hi there team,